Exac/COMP370/readme.md

 Brief Description: The Maintain Member use case enables a ChocAn operator to add new members, update the details of existing members and delete members who have resigned.|
 :--|
 Step-by-Step Description:<br>__A.
 To add a new member:__ When a potential member’s application for membership has been approved and he or she has paid the first month’s fee, his or her details are forwarded to the ChocAn operator.<br>1.
-The ChocAn operator selects the option to add a new member, and enters the new member’s details:<br>&nbsp;&nbsp;Member name (max 25 characters)<br>&nbsp;&nbsp;Member street address (max 25 characters)<br>&nbsp;&nbsp;Member city (max 14 characters)<br>&nbsp;&nbsp;Member state (2 letters)<br>&nbsp;&nbsp;Member zip code (5 digits)<br>&nbsp;&nbsp;Member email address (max 50 characters)<br>2.
+The ChocAn operator selects the option to add a new member, and enters the new member’s details:<br>&nbsp;&nbsp;&nbsp;&nbsp;Member name (max 25 characters)<br>&nbsp;&nbsp;&nbsp;&nbsp;Member street address (max 25 characters)<br>&nbsp;&nbsp;&nbsp;&nbsp;Member city (max 14 characters)<br>&nbsp;&nbsp;&nbsp;&nbsp;Member state (2 letters)<br>&nbsp;&nbsp;&nbsp;&nbsp;Member zip code (5 digits)<br>&nbsp;&nbsp;&nbsp;&nbsp;Member email address (max 50 characters)<br>2.
 The system allocates a number for the new member, records the new member’s details, and sets the new member’s status to Active.<br>3.The system displays the new member’s number and other details.<br><br>__B.
 To update an existing member:__<br>When a member’s details have changed, the member submits his or her new details to ChocAn.<br>1.The ChocAn operator finds the existing member details.<br>2.The ChocAn operator edits the details that must be changed.
 (The member number can never be changed.)<br>3.The system updates the member’s details.<br><br>__C.To delete an existing member:__<br>When a member wants to resign, he or she informs ChocAn.<br>1.The ChocAn operator finds the existing member details.<br>2.
 The ChocAn operator selects the option to delete the member. <br>The system records the member’s resignation and deletes the member’s details at the end of the week, after the accounting procedure has been run.|

 **Description of the Maintain Provider use case**

 Brief Description: The Maintain Provider use case enables a ChocAn operator to add new providers, update the details of existing providers and delete providers who have resigned.|
 :--|
 Step-by-Step Description:<br>__A.
-To add a new provider:__<br>When a new provider joins ChocAn, his or her details are forwarded to the ChocAn operator. <br>1.The ChocAn operator selects the option to add a new provider, and enters the new provider’s details:<br>&nbsp;&nbsp;Provider name (max 25 characters)<br>&nbsp;&nbsp;Provider street address (max 25 characters)<br>&nbsp;&nbsp;Provider city (max 14 characters)<br>&nbsp;&nbsp;Provider state (2 letters)<br>&nbsp;&nbsp;Provider zip code (5 digits)<br>&nbsp;&nbsp;Provider email address (max 50 characters)<br>2.
+To add a new provider:__<br>When a new provider joins ChocAn, his or her details are forwarded to the ChocAn operator. <br>1.The ChocAn operator selects the option to add a new provider, and enters the new provider’s details:<br>&nbsp;&nbsp;&nbsp;&nbsp;Provider name (max 25 characters)<br>&nbsp;&nbsp;&nbsp;&nbsp;Provider street address (max 25 characters)<br>&nbsp;&nbsp;&nbsp;&nbsp;Provider city (max 14 characters)<br>&nbsp;&nbsp;&nbsp;&nbsp;Provider state (2 letters)<br>&nbsp;&nbsp;&nbsp;&nbsp;Provider zip code (5 digits)<br>&nbsp;&nbsp;&nbsp;&nbsp;Provider email address (max 50 characters)<br>2.
 The system allocates a number for the new provider, records the new provider’s details.<br>3.
 The system displays the new provider’s provider number and other details.<br>4.
 The system sends emails to all members informing them of the new provider.<br>__B.
 To update an existing provider:__ When a provider’s details have changed, the provider submits his or her new details to ChocAn.<br>1.
 The ChocAn operator finds the existing provider details.<br>2.
 The ChocAn operator edits the details that must be changed.
 (The provider number can never be changed.)<br>3.The system updates the provider’s details.
 The system sends emails to all members informing them of the changes.<br>__C.
 To delete an existing provider:__<br>When a provider wants to resign, he or she informs ChocAn.<br>1.
 The ChocAn operator finds the existing provider details.<br>2.
 The ChocAn operator selects the option to delete the provider.
 The system records the provider’s resignation and deletes the provider’s details at the end of the week, after the accounting procedure has been run.
 The system sends emails to all members informing them of the provider’s resignation.|

 **Description of the Maintain Service use case**

 Brief Description: The Maintain Service use case enables a ChocAn operator to add new Service, update the details of existing Service and delete Service that are discontinued.|
 :--|
 Step-by-Step Description:<br>The details of new, changed or discontinued services are given to the ChocAn operator by the ChocAn manager.<br>__A.
 To add a new service:__<br>hen a new provider joins ChocAn, his or her details are forwarded to the ChocAn operator.<br>1.
-The ChocAn operator selects the option to add a new service, and enters the new services’ details:<br>&nbsp;&nbsp;Service code (max 6 digits)<br>&nbsp;&nbsp;Service name (max 20 characters)<br>&nbsp;&nbsp;Service fee (max $999.99)<br>&nbsp;&nbsp;2.
-The system records the new service details.<br>&nbsp;&nbsp;3.
-The system displays the new service details.<br>&nbsp;&nbsp;4.The system sends emails to all providers informing them of the new service.<br>__B.
+The ChocAn operator selects the option to add a new service, and enters the new services’ details:<br>&nbsp;&nbsp;&nbsp;&nbsp;Service code (max 6 digits)<br>&nbsp;&nbsp;&nbsp;&nbsp;Service name (max 20 characters)<br>&nbsp;&nbsp;&nbsp;&nbsp;Service fee (max $999.99)<br>&nbsp;&nbsp;&nbsp;&nbsp;2.
+The system records the new service details.<br>&nbsp;&nbsp;&nbsp;&nbsp;3.
+The system displays the new service details.<br>&nbsp;&nbsp;&nbsp;&nbsp;4.The system sends emails to all providers informing them of the new service.<br>__B.
 To update an existing service:__<br>1.
 The ChocAn operator finds the existing service details.<br>2.
 The ChocAn operator edits the details that must be changed.
 (The servicenumber can never be changed.)<br>3.The system updates the service details.
 The system sends emails to all providers informing them of the changes.<br>__C.
 To delete an existing service:__<br>1.
 The ChocAn operator finds the existing servicedetails.<br>2.
 The ChocAn operator selects the option to delete the service.
 The system records the discontinuation of the service and deletes its details at the end of the week, after the accounting procedure has been run.
 The system sends emails to all providers informing them of the discontinuation of the service.|

 Part 4 of Chocoholics Anonymous use-case diagram shows the use case in which the ChocAn manager is the primary system actor, namely, to request a report, combined with the use case which is initiated by time, namely, the Accounting Procedure that is run at midnight each Friday.